Skip to main content

 Legislative History of the Taft-Hartley Act

-Also known as the Wagner Act, the National Labor Relations Act immediately preceded the Taft-Hartley Act and was the first major piece of U.S. labor legislation.
-Also known at the time as "Labor's Bill of Rights," the Wagner Act gave workers the right to organize, join labor unions, collectively bargain through representatives of their choosing, and strike.
-Under the Wagner Act, both "closed" shops and "union" shops were legally permitted.
-The Act also established the National Labor Relations Board.
+The NLRA, or the Wagner Act, preceded the Taft-Hartley Act.
+The Wagner Act was the first significant piece of U.S. labor legislation.
+The Act gave workers the right to organize.
+Workers could join labor unions, collectively bargain through their chosen representatives, and strike.
+The Wagner Act allowed both closed shops and union shops.
+The Act also established the National Labor Relations Board (NLRB).

 The Scope and Influence of the Taft-Hartley Act

-With the Taft-Hartley Act, members of labor unions could still organize and bargain collectively.
-However, the Act also outlawed closed shops, giving workers the right to decline to join a union.
-It permitted union shops only if a majority of employees voted for them.
-It gave the President the authority to appoint a board of inquiry to investigate labor disputes.
-It also gave the President the authority to ask the Attorney General for a federal injunction against a strike if a strike imperils national health or safety.
-The Act also placed restrictions on political contributions by unions and required union officers to deny under oath any Communist affiliation.
+The Act allowed the President to appoint a board of inquiry to investigate labor disputes.
+The President had the authority to ask the Attorney General for a federal court injunction against a strike if it imperils national health or safety.
+The Act restricted political contributions by unions.
+It also required union officers to file affidavits denying any communist affiliation.

-Legal Help with Labor Law Issues
+Legal Help With Labor Law Issues

 Was this helpful?